Parameters

 Create a collection from scratch

-The simplest way to create a collection is to provide the collection name and the field index configurations.Create a partitioned collection
+The simplest way to create a collection is to provide the collection name and the field index configurations.Create a collection with managed embeddings

-LambdaDB supports a hash-based partitioning for a specified field.Currently, only
+LambdaDB supports hash-based partitioning for a specified field.Currently, only

 keyword type is supported for partitioning.Point-in-time recovery (PITR)